SRT-Lab/ULP/README.md

 ## Citation:

-If you use ULP, please cite the following paper: <\br>
+If you use ULP, please cite the following paper:

 I. Sedki, A. Hamou-Lhadj, O. Ait-Mohamed, M. Shehab, "An Effective Approach for Parsing Large Log Files," in Proc. of the 38th IEEE International Conference on Software Maintenance and Evolution (ICSME'22), 2022.

+The paper can be downloaded here:  https://users.encs.concordia.ca/~abdelw/papers/ICSME2022_ULP.pdf

 ## Requirements